soligen2010/RC_RX_CABELL_V3_FHSS/README.md

          normal                 = 0,  // 250 kbps
          bind                   = 1,
          setFailSafe            = 2,
-         normalWithTelemetry    = 3,  // Experimental.
-1 Mbps
+         normalWithTelemetry    = 3,
          telemetryResponse      = 4,
          unBind                 = 127
    } RxMode;
    uint8_t  reserved = 0;
    uint8_t  option;
                           /*   mask 0x0F    : Channel reduction.
-The number of channels to not send (subtracted frim the 16 max channels) at least 4 are always sent
+The number of channels to not send (subtracted from the 16 max channels) at least 4 channels are always sent.
-                           *   mask 0x30>>4 : Reciever outout mode
+                           *   mask 0x30>>4 : Receiver output mode
                            *                  0 (00) = Single PPM on individual pins for each channel
                            *                  1 (01) = SUM PPM on channel 1 pin
-                           *                  2 (10) = Future use.
-Reserved for SBUS output
+                           *                  2 (10) = SBUS output (Experimental)
                            *                  3 (11) = Unused
                            *   mask 0x40>>6   Contains max power override flag for Multiprotocol TX module.
 Also sent to RX
                            *                  The RX uses MAX power when 1, HIGH power when 0